tuhuynh27/jiny/docs/src/guide/quick-start.md

 # Quick Start

- You have your REST API ready to serve JSON in less than ten lines of code:
+You have your REST API ready to serve JSON in less than ten lines of code

 Java

  ```java
 import com.jinyframework.*;